JasminDreasond/Tiny-Essentials/README.md

 Although not part of Tiny Essentials, we recommend using [**JsStore**](https://www.npmjs.com/package/jsstore) if you're looking for a well-maintained and developer-friendly solution to interact with **IndexedDB** using SQL-like syntax.

 > 💬 *This is a personal recommendation.
 This project is not sponsored or affiliated with JsStore.*

 ---

+## 🗃️ Legacy Code

+Some scripts in this repository have been preserved for backwards compatibility.
+These include modules like:

+- `@tinypudding/firebase-lib`
+- `@tinypudding/discord-oauth2`
+- `@tinypudding/mysql-connector`
+- `@tinypudding/puddy-lib`

+These modules have been updated to work with modern environments but may not be actively developed further.

+---